wking/ccon/README.md

 namespace entry, the presence of a **`path`** key means the container process will join an existing namespace at the absolute path specified by the **`path`** value.
 The absence of a **`path`** key means a new namespace will be created.
-For new namespaces, there may be per-namespace configuration in the namespace object.
+There may be additional per-namespace configuration in the namespace object.
 If there is no **`namespaces`** entry or its value is an empty object, the container process will inherit all its namespaces from the host process.
 Similarly, if a particular **`namespaces`** entry is missing